SchmidtDSE/bart-ridership-example/README.md

 <br>

 ## Purpose
 Though the [Processing Geopoint](https://github.com/SchmidtDSE/processing-geopoint) documentation offers examples of use, they are generally quite small.
-This project provides a more realistic example of using these tools in a more complex sketch.
+This project provides a more realistic example of using these tools in a more complex Processing sketch.
 Specifically, this mini-project explores ridership of the [Bay Area Rapid Transit system (BART)](https://bart.gov) in the San Francisco Bay Area.

 <br>
 <br>